-This typically has a few components with associated price ranges:
+Access control systems typically include a few components, with the following associated price ranges:

-Factors Influencing Access Control System Costs and Budget
+Factors Affecting Access Control System Budget and Costs

-The price of the access control and installation is influenced by a few different factors:
+The price of the access control system and its installation is influenced by a few different factors:

 - Quality of the installer or size of the vendor company